المنظومة الثقافية تدشّن مشاركة المملكة في «أرتيجانو آن فييرا» بإيطاليا

 وتأتي مشاركة المملكة في معرض «أرتيجانو آن فييرا»، امتداداً لمشاركاتها السابقة في هذا المعرض العالمي بهدف سرد قصة المملكة الثقافية والتاريخية للعالم، وتعريف المجتمع الدولي بثقافتها وعمقها الحضاري، وترسيخ المملكة بوصفها وجهة ثقافية عالمية، وتعكس المشاركة حرص وزارة الثقافة على تعزيز التبادل الثقافي الدولي بوصفه أحد أهداف الإستراتيجية الوطنية للثقافة، تحت مظلة رؤية المملكة 2030.

-The cultural system has launched the Kingdom's participation in the "Artigiano in Fiera" exhibition, which runs until December 14th in Milan, Italy.
-This is through a national pavilion overseen by the Ministry of Culture, which includes several national cultural and tourism entities.
-The pavilion connects the Kingdom with the world by highlighting its deep civilization, heritage, and rich culture, reflecting the pioneering role of culture as a tool for communication between peoples.
+The cultural system has launched the Kingdom's participation in the "Artigiano in Fiera" exhibition, which runs until December 14th in Milan, Italy, through a national pavilion overseen by the Ministry of Culture.
+The pavilion includes several national cultural and tourism entities, linking the Kingdom to the world by highlighting its rich heritage and culture, and reflecting the pioneering role of culture as a means of communication between peoples.

 Several cultural bodies and entities are participating in the Saudi pavilion, with more than 140 Saudi participants this year, including artisans, chefs, traditional performing arts presenters, musicians, and Saudi coffee presenters.